MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 If you want to get the _next_ 100 tweets after that, you could get the ID of the last tweet and use that to start the search at the next page, modified with `since_id=last_tweet_id-1`.
 You'd also have to check when there are no Tweets left and then stop searching.

-However, it is much more practical to use Tweepy's **cursor** approach to do paging.
+However, it is much more practical to use Tweepy's **Cursor** approach to do paging.
+This lets Tweepy do multiple requests for tweets - allowing you get thousands of tweets.

+!> Twitter API imposes rate limiting to prevent abuse.
+So after you've met your quota of searches (whether new searches or paging on one search) in a 15 minute window, you'll have to wait before it resets and do more queries.
+This waiting can be turned on as covered in [Installation](#installation) section.

 ```python
 cursor = tweepy.Cursor(api.search, count=100)